 These are choices for the first lab rotation, NOT for all three rotations.
 A new preference list must be submitted before each rotation.

 Students are strongly encouraged to talk to more than one professor for each rotation in case the first or second choice cannot be arranged.

-The rotation preference list is to be turned in to the Gene Administrator (109A Bio/Bio or MS 2128).
+The rotation preference list is to be turned in to the Gene Administrator (109A Bio/Bio).
 Lab rotation assignments are made in consultation with Principle Investigators.

+Student Name:

 Lab Choice for First Rotation

+1

+2.

+3.

 Any additional information that would help with rotation assignments:

+Student signature: